DistCompiler/pgo/README.md

 Go is a C based language developed by Google for developing distributed systems.
 Go has built in support for concurrency with channels, and goroutines, which makes it very practical for developing distributed systems.

-TLA+ specification and Go implementation is not related.
+Currently there are no tools that corresponds TLA+ specification with the Go implementation of the same algorithm.
 PGo is a tool that aims to connect the specification with the implementation through allowing the generation of Go code based on a PlusCal specification.
 PGo would allow developers to translate a verified PlusCal specification of a distributed system algorithm into a valid Go program.

 ## Current status